spinnylights/vulkan-notes/vulkan_notes.md

 * a series of zero or more statements enclosed in braces (`{}`);
   this is a _compound statement_.

+### Shaders

+In the context of GLSL, a shader is a single translation unit, generally the contents of a source file.
+A valid shader contains declarations, function definitions, and semicolons, although nothing at all is technically valid.

 ### Types

 Okay!
 Now we're getting somewhere.
 GLSL has a significantly